orgrimarr/node-wetransfert/README.md

 ```

 > /!\ If your transfer contain only one file, wetransfer does not zip the content.
 Be carefull when using the downloadPipe function.
 You can obtain all files information using the getInfo function.

+# isValidWetransfertUrl

+Return a NodeJS URL object if the url is valid.

+If not, it return false

 # Get information about weTransfert url